 YOU MAY NOT WORK OFF CAMPUS WITHOUT AUTHORIZATION.

 PLEASE READ THIS SECTION VERY CAREFULLY!

 Curricular Practical Training (CPT) allows international students to work off-campus as part of their studio work.
-Students offered sustained performance or teaching opportunities (NOT one-time gigs), may request permission from their studio instructor to pursue the work as a part of their studio instruction during the semseter or summer breaks.
+Students offered performance or supervised teaching opportunities (NOT private studio teaching), may request permission from their studio instructor to pursue the work as a part of their studio instruction during the semester or summer breaks.

 Students may apply for full-time OPT during school breaks and after graduation.
 Most students choose to save their 12 months of OPT for after graduation so that they can extend their stay in the US for an additional year.
 Please note that there are special considerations to keep in mind when applying for a visa renewal on OPT.
 Please contact us to discuss your specific case.

-Students may apply for an additional 12-month period of OPT if they complete a second degree in the US which is an advance from the first degree (i.e., 12 months of OPT for a Bachelor's degree, and then 12 months of OPT for a Master's degree).
+Students may apply for an additional 12-month period of OPT if they complete a second advanced degree in the US (i.e., 12 months of OPT for a Bachelor's degree, and then 12 months of OPT for a Master's degree).

-Very rarely, the US government will authorize off-campus employment in the even of unforeseen changes in your financial situation due to circumstances outside of your control.
-Generally, these applications are only approved in such instances as currency devaluations, political unrest in your home country or a drastic and unforeseen change in your family's employment.
+Very rarely, the US government will authorize off-campus employment in the event of unforeseen changes in your financial situation due to circumstances outside of your control.
+Generally, these applications are only approved in such instances as currency devaluations, political unrest in your home country, or a drastic and unforeseen change in your family's employment.
 Please contact us for more information about this application.

 Most employers (including NEC) will not pay you without recording your social security number.
 If you have a job offer, you should pick up the Social Security Application Packet at the International Student Office, and bring the completed form along with a signed employment offer and a letter of recommendation IN PERSON to the nearest social security office.